 All couples approach their finances differently.
 Some go all in, combining all their finances into joint accounts.
 Some keep everything separate.
 Others choose a hybrid of joint and separate finances.
 The key is to find the sweet spot for the two of you.

-Pooling all of your resources requires a major level of trust and collaboration, but it can result in deeper understanding and actually bring you two closer together.
-A 2010 study out of Cornell University, referenced in Bloomberg View, shows that people who pool all their resources actually report a higher level of happiness in their relationship than those who don’t.
+Pooling all your resources requires a major level of trust and collaboration, but it might result in deeper understanding and actually bring you two closer together.

-When you do combine your money, you’ll no longer have to determine who covers which expenses or to what extent.
-You both get a fuller picture of your household finances, access to your collective funds in case of emergency and you can work toward your goals together.
-You can also make your money work harder with higher return on investments and higher spending limits.
+When you do combine your money, you may no longer have to determine who covers which expenses or to what extent.
+You both get a fuller picture of your household finances and access to your collective funds in case of an emergency.
+Combining your money may also make it easier to work toward your financial goals together, and you can make your money work harder with higher returns on investments and higher spending limits.

-However, pooling your resources can also make you feel like you’re giving up your autonomy.
-You’ll have to be accountable to your partner for your spending and you have to agree upon a combined budget and set of guidelines based on both of your priorities and habits.
+However, pooling your resources might also make you feel like you’re giving up some of your autonomy.
+You may have to be accountable to your partner for your spending, and you may have to agree upon a combined budget and set of guidelines based on both of your priorities and habits.

 Thinking this is the route to financial Shangri-La for your relationship?
 Check out a few more tips as you consider diving into joint accounts.

 There are several reasons you might wish to keep your finances separate.
-The first being that if it ain’t broke, don’t fix it.
-If keeping separate accounts is working for your relationship and you’re both comfortable with the spending between the two of you, then why rock the boat?
+The first being that “if it ain’t broke, don’t fix it.”
+If keeping separate accounts is working for your relationship and you’re both comfortable with the spending between the two of you, why rock the boat?

 In fact, if one of you has a lower credit score or high unpaid debt, keeping things separate might actually be helpful if you have any large purchases in your future.
 Filing taxes separately in this instance would also likely be beneficial.